top of page

 📸 Production photos: Tim Morozzo

-🌟 You can catch Hannah Jarrett-Scott as Captain Hook in Peter Pan at The King's Theatre, Glasgow from Saturday 23 November 2024 to Sunday 5 January 2025 [add link]
+MORE: You can catch Hannah Jarrett-Scott as Captain Hook in Peter Pan at The King's Theatre, Glasgow in their landmark 60th Anniversary pantomime from Saturday 23 November 2024 to Sunday 5 January 2025.
+More info and tickets here.

 Medea on the mic CAST